gojek/courier-android/docs/docs/QoS.md

 We added two more Qos options

-- QoS1 with no persistence and no retry: Like QoS1, Message delivery is acknowledged with PubAck, but unlike Qos1 messages, these are neither persisted and nor retried at send after single attempt.
+- QoS1 with no persistence and no retry: Like QoS1, Message delivery is acknowledged with PUBACK, but unlike QoS1 messages are neither persisted nor retried at send after one attempt.
 The message arrives at the receiver either once or not at all
-- QoS1 with no persistence and with retry: Like QoS1, Message delivery is acknowledged with PubAck, but unlike Qos1 messages, these are not persisted.
-The messages are retried within current session if delivery is not acknowledged
+- QoS1 with no persistence and with retry: Like QoS1, Message delivery is acknowledged with PUBACK, but unlike QoS1 messages are not persisted.
+The messages are retried within active connection if delivery is not acknowledged.

 <b> Note: </b> Both these Qos options have same behaviour (without retry) during publish and
 different behaviour for subscribe